2006 European heatwave: United Kingdom

+At 14:32 BST on Wednesday, 19 July 2006, 36.5 C was recorded at Wisley, Surrey.
+This broke the UK's previous July record by 0.5 °C set in July 1911, although it fell 2.0 °C short of the 38.5 C all-time record of the time set in August 2003.

 Whilst a disputed 42.0 C was recorded at Wisley Airfield on 18 July, this figure has never been accepted and the figure of 36.5 C from 19 July is the highest acceptable value.
 This figure is generally deemed to be erroneous and it has been suggested that the recorded temperature was in fact 32.0 C. Another theory is that the 42.0 C record on 18 July 2006 was recorded in the sunshine, not in standard 'shaded' areas.
+In July 2022, another heatwave brought extremely high temperatures to the UK, and on 19 July, the 16th anniversary of the 2006 36.5 C July record, temperatures in excess of 40.0 C were officially recorded for the first time in British history, and the highest recorded temperature of 40.3 C in Coningsby, Lincolnshire is now accepted as the all-time record.

 Similar temperatures were recorded in the sunshine during a brief heatwave at Wimbledon on 1 July 2015.
 The heatwave even warmed the normally cool and wet Scottish summer, with Glasgow having a July high of 22.7 C and low of 13.7 C, which made it the warmest month on record.
 Because of the northerly location and marine nature, it was not a heat wave in a general sense, but rather unusually warm weather.